megazear7/tactile-archetype/README.md

 ## Current Status

 1. Remove references to Mustache and the npm dependency.
+1. Update the API to be graphQL instead of a custom API.
 1. Update the actuary to not provide methods that return promises but instead return a single promise that provides all the needed information (path, id, and properties).
 Then update the header to actually determine if the link is the current page without the craziness of tons of promises.
 1. Move the tactile-edit element out of the page markup and into the broker.
 1. Dust, async await + mustache instead of dust, or SSR web components?
 1. Refactor the ajax